Jeff Adachi: Career

 Adachi began his career as a deputy public defender with the San Francisco Public Defender's Office where he worked for thirty-two years.
 He ultimately rose to the rank of chief attorney of the office and served in that capacity for fifteen years.
 Adachi tried over one hundred jury trials and handled three thousand criminal matters during his career.

 In 2001, Kimiko Burton-Cruz, the daughter of then State Senator John Burton, was appointed Public Defender by Mayor Willie Brown.
 On her first day after taking office, Burton-Cruz forced Adachi out, believed to be for political reasons.
 The following year, Adachi ran against Burton-Cruz for her position and defeated her by a 55%–45% margin.
 Afterward, Adachi was re-elected twice, both times running unopposed.

 Adachi was featured in the 2002 PBS documentary Presumed Guilty, a film about the San Francisco Public Defender's Office, its difficult cases, and complex defense strategies.

 Adachi was the only elected Public Defender in the state of California and ran an office of more than 100 attorneys and 60 staff members.
 The office's 2018–19 budget is $37.6 million.
 According to estimates, the office represented over 23,000 people each year who are charged with misdemeanor and felony offenses.
 The office was known for several innovative criminal justice programs including Drug Court, Clean Slate expungement services, and a full-service juvenile division.
 In 2017, Adachi launched an Immigration Unit to represent undocumented immigrants locked in detention facilities and facing deportation.
 It is the third jurisdiction to offer legal representation for immigrant detainees in removal proceedings.
 New York City and Alameda County have similar programs.

 Adachi was a frequent police misconduct watchdog and bail reform advocate.

+Adachi also played a significant role in drawing attention to serious problems within the California Youth Authority.
+He testified at state senate hearings and organized juveniles as part of a larger reform movement.
+Adachi also advocated for San Francisco to boycott sending juveniles to CYA facilities.
+In recognition of his dedication to reforming juvenile justice, SF Ordinance No. 181217, named after him, ensures that youths have legal rights protected during police interrogations.